shopsys/shopsys/docs/storefront/unit-tests.md

 ## Config

-Before diving deep into the cookbook for storefront unit tests, there are a couple of interesting vitest config options which should be explained.
+Before diving deep into the cookbook for Storefront unit tests, there are a couple of interesting vitest config options which should be explained.

 You can read more about the config options in the [Vitest docs](https://vitest.dev/config/).